Revlon Logo

 Revlon Logo 1965

-The company went through a reorganization which resulted in separate divisions, each responsible for a specific range of customers.
+The company underwent a reorganization, resulting in separate divisions, each responsible for a specific customer segment.
 For example, Natural Wonder worked for the youth, and Ultima II produced cosmetics for the premium segment.

 The brand logo has also changed.
 The name is printed in capital letters with slight thickening on the ends.
 The disappearance of the link between the characters emphasized the division into sectors.
 The use of upper case indicated the importance and equality of each division.